OffchainLabs/zig-on-stylus/README.md

 # Stylus Zig Example Program

-This PR implements the sieve of erathosthenes algorithm to compute prime numbers in Zig, to be deployed as a smart contract to [Arbitrum Stylus](https://arbitrum.io/stylus).
+This PR implements a smart contract containing the [sieve of erathosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm to compute prime numbers in Zig.
+This program can be deployed as a WASM smart contract to [Arbitrum Stylus](https://arbitrum.io/stylus).

 ```c#
 fn sieve_of_erathosthenes(comptime limit: usize, nth: u16) bool {